moul/go-agent/docs/config.md

 - A non-decorated transport, to perform config requests to Bearer, only if there is at least one non-overridden setting.
-- A logger, to report errors.
+- A logger, to report errors. -> agent.Logger
-- Default configuration, to obtain the config endpoint URL and transport settings.
+- Default configuration, to obtain the config endpoint URL and transport settings -> config.Config
-- An event dispatcher, to emit config update events.
+- An event bus, to emit config update events -> agent.Dispatcher